-This Construction Soil and Water Management Plan (CSWMP) forms part of the Construction Environmental Management Plan (CEMP) for the Narrabri to North Star (Separable Portion 1) (N2NS) Project and details the key mitigation measures that will be implemented by Trans4m Rail in order to minimise and manage the soil and water impacts associated with construction of the N2NS project.
-This CSWMP outlines potential soil and water impacts and corresponding mitigation measures likely during the construction phase of the N2NS project which will be undertaken by Trans4m Rail.
+This Construction Soil and Water Management Plan (CSWMP) forms part of the Construction Environmental Management Plan (CEMP) for the Narrabri to North Star (Separable Portion 1) (N2NS) Project and details the key mitigation measures that will be implemented by Inland Rail and its Contractor's in order to minimise and manage the soil and water impacts associated with construction of the N2NS project.
+This CSWMP outlines potential soil and water impacts and corresponding mitigation measures likely during the construction phase of the N2NS project which will be undertaken by Inland Rail.